JrSauceBottle/Graphics-Engine/README.md

 Use: To demonstrate how computer graphics work.

-Both files are zipped seperatly.
+You will need to unzip the file

 # Installation

-Build:

-1. Unzip the file
-2. Find "Physics.exe" and run it
-3. Done

 Source Code